megamisan/zipdirfs/README.md

 Test are written using [Google Test Framework](https://github.com/google/googletest).

-Test are to be run with version 1.8.0 or later of the framework.
+Test are to be run with version 1.10.0 or later of the framework.
 Tentative Debian or Ubuntu packages:

 * googletest
 * google-mock

 To active tests in build, copy `/usr/src/googletest` to project dir and add `--with-tests` to `./configure`.

+On Debian Buster, use backports.

 ## Development environment